arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

   with environments wore the person down. _It was a useless waste of time._

 Fun fact.
-I’ve monitored UI tests for a couple of months with a goal to note all bugs caught by UI tests.
-I had zero of them in the end.
-The majority of risk code was caught by an extensive unit tests suite.
+I’ve monitored UI tests for a couple of months with a goal to note all bugs caught by them.
+The number was zero in the end.
+The majority of risky code was caught by an extensive unit tests suite.

 # The Fall